MargaritaVA/Data-Analysis-Portfolio/README.md

 * [CRM Database Schema Design for a Car Insurance Company](https://github.com/MargaritaVA/Data-Analysis/tree/main/CRM-Database-Design-Insurance)

-  *About*: This project demonstrates a simplified version of a relational database schema for motor insurance company.
+  *About*: This project demonstrates a simplified version of a relational database schema for a motor insurance company.

 ***